 “It’s not good for alumni.
 It’s not good for donations or future scholarship funds.”

-Rhonda Tommer, who was at Monday’s protest, said the scholarships that she and her husband oversee were rescinded – The Tommer Family Music Education Scholarship and the Tommer Family Communications Scholarship.
+Rhonda Tommer, who was at Monday’s protest, said the scholarships that she and her husband oversee – The Tommer Family Music Education Scholarship and the Tommer Family Communications Scholarship – were rescinded.

 “We have since rescinded the scholarships due to what we consider to be very unfair treatment of several faculty members at DSU,” the Tommers said in a statement.
 “The timing of this disengagement shows us that the needs of the students are last on administration’s list of priorities.”

-Tommer and several protesters with whom St. George News spoke said the university should either rescind the last chance agreement or allow Peterson to negotiate the terms.
+Tommer said the university should either rescind the last chance agreement or allow Peterson to negotiate the terms.

 Peterson said the university refused all of his and his lawyer’s attempts to negotiate the agreement.
 He said the person responsible for confirming his reinstatement, Elizabeth Hitch, associate commissioner for academic and student affairs for the Utah State Board of Regents, only suggested three conditions for his reemployment: that he be fined, that he not lie about DSU and that he not divulge faculty matters to students.